Meet the Visionary Minds Shaping Our Future Direction

 Karen Freeman-Wilson

-Al Gerhardstein, Civil Rights Attorney, Friedman, Gilbert and Gerhardstein
+Alphonse A. Gerhardstein, Civil Rights Attorney, Friedman, Gilbert and Gerhardstein (FG + G)

-Colonel Jeffrey Glover, President, National Organization of Black Law Enforcement Executives
+Colonel Jeffrey Glover, Director, Arizona Department of Public Safety and President, National Organization of Black Law Enforcement Executives (NOBLE)

 Colonel Glover holds a Bachelor of Science Degree in Education from Northern Arizona University and a Master’s in Public Administration from the University of Phoenix.
 He is a graduate of the Arizona Peace Officers and Standards Leadership Program (ALP #8), the FBI National Academy Command School (Session 265), and the Senior Management Institute for Policing (Session 86).
-He also earned certificates in Diversity and Inclusion from Cornell University and in Government Leadership from the University of Arizona’s Eller School.
-The Colonel resides in Arizona with his wife and three children.
+He has also earned certificates in Diversity and Inclusion from Cornell University and Government Leadership from the University of Arizona’s Eller School.

 Jeffrey Glover

-Daniel Greene is the Executive Director of the National Association of Field Training Officers (NAFTO).
-Prior to that appointment, Greene served six years as an elected executive board member of NATFO as well as eight years as Vice President of the Arizona Chapter.
+Daniel Greene serves as the Executive Director of the National Association of Field Training Officers (NAFTO), bringing over two decades of experience in law enforcement training, leadership, and curriculum development.
+Prior to his appointment as Executive Director, Greene served with distinction for six years on NAFTO’s National Executive Board and for eight years as Vice President of the Arizona Chapter.

 Daniel Greene

-Brian Grisham, Esq. is the Deputy Director of the International Association of Directors of Law Enforcement Standards and Training (IADLEST) and has been a member since 1998.
+Brian Grisham, Deputy Director, International Association of Directors of Law Enforcement Standards and Training (IADLEST)

 Brian Grisham

-John is the author of numerous publications, including Conviction Review Units: A National Perspective (2016), A Systems Approach to Preventing Errors in Criminal Justice (2014), and Killing Time: An 18-Year Odyssey from Death Row to Freedom, winner of the National Independent Book Award for non-fiction in 2011, and one of the Chicago Sun-Times’ Best Books of the Year.
-Hollway holds a BA from Penn in Diplomatic History with a minor in East Asian Studies, a JD with honors from the George Washington University Law School, and a MAPP degree with Distinction from Penn.
+Hollway is the author of several influential publications, including Conviction Review Units: A National Perspective (2016), A Systems Approach to Preventing Errors in Criminal Justice (2014), and Killing Time: An 18-Year Odyssey from Death Row to Freedom (2010), which won the National Independent Book Award for Non-Fiction and was named one of the Chicago Sun-Times’ Best Books of the Year.

 John Hollway